CenterForAssessment/NCME_2022_Training_Session/README.md

 ### Summary and next steps: April 10, 4:45 to 5:00 pm [@dbetebenner](https://github.com/dbetebenner)

+Wrap-up question and answer of day 1 and an overview of what will be discussed during day 2.

 ### Missing Data (Part 2): April 11, 1 to 3:00 pm [@adamvi](https://github.com/adamvi)